Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_web_map/docs_user_web_map_tutorial_filters.rst

     Data can only be filtered by province/territory or watershed at one time.
 Selections may be made under both options but only the criteria present in the active window will be used for filtering the data.

+Please watch the videos below for a demonstration on how to filter by province/territory or watershed.

+.. video:: vid/Filter_by_location.mp4
+    :width: 600

+Filtering by province/territory

+.. video:: vid/Filter_by_Watershed.mp4
+    :width: 600

+Filtering by watershed

 Filter by Attribute
 -------------------